 Let us look at the songs on this album and what makes it a rock and pop classic still.

-What You Got this song is John expressing himself about his loss of Yoko and the old saying you don’t know what you lost till it’s gone or as in John’s lyric till you lose it.
+This song is John expressing himself about his loss of Yoko and the old saying you don’t know what you lost till it’s gone or as in John’s lyric till you lose it.
 John is begging Yoko for another chance.
-It would be a short time later when John was performing in concert with Elton John , Yoko was out in the audience that night.
-John met up with her after the concert, and from that time on they were together again.
+It would be a short time later when John was performing in concert with Elton John; Yoko was out in the audience that night.
+John met up with her after the concert, and from that time on, they were together again.

 Bless You is again about Yoko.
 I think Mick Jagger took Bless You and turned it into Miss You. [singing] 'Wherever you are, child on a shooting star.'
 The engineer kept wanting me to speed that up - he said, 'This is a hit song if you'd just do it fast.'
 He was right.
 'Cause as Miss You it turned into a hit.
 I like Mick's record better.
 I have no ill feelings about it.
 I think it's a great Stones track, and I really love it.
 But I do hear that lick in it.
 Could be subconscious or conscious.
 It's irrelevant.
 Music is everybody's possession.
 It's only publishers who think that people own it.

 John Lennon, 1980

 "Scared" is the sixth song on the album.
 The beginning of the song sounds like part of Michael Jackson’s Thriller album.
 It begins with the sound of a wolf howling.
 John was never afraid to express his feelings in his songs, and this one shows him at his most vulnerable.
 The end of the song tells it all:

 I'm tired, I'm tired, I'm tired